StarmanMartin/ChemotionTestDeployment/README.md

 ## 🛠️ Getting Started

-Environment Variables
+1. Environment Variables

-1. Copy the .env.sample file to .env:
+* Copy the .env.sample file from this Repo to .env.

-Make sure to review and update all environment variables, especially PUBLIC_URL.
+* Make sure to review and update all environment variables, especially PUBLIC_URL.

 2. Shared Folder Setup

-Create a shared directory in the same location as your docker-compose.yml.
+* Create a shared directory in the same location as your ```docker-compose.yml```.

-This directory must contain the following subdirectories (you can also clone them from this repo):
+* This directory must contain the following subdirectories (you can also clone them from this repo):

 ```
 shared/